 Contractors and others in our supply chain must comply with our values.
-To ensure that this happens, our suppliers are required to accept and sign our Supplier Services Agreement.
-This sets out the standards that are expected of them and includes our specific expectations around modern slavery and human trafficking.
+To ensure that this happens, we conduct thorough due diligence on all our suppliers.
+We also ensure that our contracts with suppliers include an obligation on the supplier to comply with the Bribery Act 2010 and the Modern Slavery Act 2015.
 Whilst we will make efforts to resolve issues of unethical work practices with suppliers, failure to adhere to these standards may ultimately lead to the termination of a contract.